mullema/k3-image-clip/README.md

 ```

 ### Panel thumb size
-In the plugins index.php you can adjust the thumbnail size that are displayed in the `image-clip` field.
+In the plugins index.php you can adjust the maximal thumbnail sizes that are displayed in the `image-clip` field.
-Default is 400x400px for cards and 100x100px for lists.
+Default is 400px width or 400px height for cards and 100px width or 100px height for lists.

+If your cards get bigger you might want to adjust the numbers to 800x800px.

+__Note__: This is only about thumbnail quality in the panel.
+You don't need to match the clip area numbers.
 ```php
     'options' => [
         'panelthumbs' => [